Ty-Waltz/mini-project-contact-management/README.md

 # -Welcome to the 'Contact Management System'-
 ## -Here i'll explain, step by step, how everything works-
-### -The system will begin by showing you the menu with all the tasks avalible-
+### -The system will begin by showing you the menu with all the tasks available-

 Function 1.
 (Adding a contact)
 -Enter a new contact into the system